 WELCOME TO THE RICHMAL CROMPTON READER

-I am currently working on Richmal Crompton’s biography.
-She was born on 15 November 1890 and died in January 1969.
+Richmal was born on 15 November 1890 and died in January 1969.
 She was writing until the very end of her life.
-How can I open the story of her life to grasp the scope and richness of her writing and start to bring her to life in a way that challenges some of the barriers that we may already have about who she was as a person?
-Facts about her birth and death may say something about the period in which she was writing, but little about the characters that she brings to life in her books.
+How can the story of her life grasp the scope and richness of her writing and bring her to life in a way that challenges some of the myths about both her life and writing?
+Facts about her birth and death say something about the period in which she lived, but what can they say about the characters she brings to life in her books?
 True, she writes about the world she knows.